the-unmindful/omnichat-app/documentation.md

     *   API Keys (values are base64 encoded, not fully encrypted).
     *   Enabled Model configurations.
     *   Chat Sessions (including all messages and metadata).
+    *   Global model parameters (`currentModelParams` in renderer, these influence API calls but are not directly stored in `electron-store` themselves; they are part of the renderer's runtime state).
 *   **Build System:** Electron Forge with the Webpack plugin.

 ## 6. Design Philosophy